 Roles of Cookies and Security Measures

-Cookies and other tracking mechanisms play a crucial role in session management, helping websites remember users and their activities.
+Cookies and other tracking mechanisms play a crucial role in this management, helping websites remember users and their activities.
 Cookies are small pieces of data stored on a user’s device by the web browser when they visit a website

 1.Cookies